scalacenter/bloop/website/content/docs/developer-documentation.md

 > frontend/test
 ```

-## Running our community build
+## Running the community build

-A community build is a collection of builds for which we test against on every
+A community build is a collection of builds we test against on every
-major change in bloop.
-It helps us keep track of potential regressions in both
+significant change in bloop.
+It helps us keep track of potential regressions in
-correctness and performance.
+both correctness and performance.

-Right now, our community build counts with several sbt 0.13 and 1.0 builds.
-As
+Right now, our community build counts with many important sbt 0.13 and 1.0
-running the community, build takes a while, it's run only before releases and
+projects in the Scala community.
+As running the community build takes a while,
-on major breaking changes.
+it's run only before releases and on major breaking changes.

 ### Running the community build on a pull request